andy-ce-taylor/qcache/README.md

 to the calling program.

-If no changes are detected, there is no need for the database to repeat the operation using the exact same query and producing an identical result set) so a cached result is returned to the calling program.
+If no changes are detected, there is no need for the database to repeat the operation using the exact same query and producing an identical result set, so a cached result can be returned to the calling program.

 The result (whether from the cache or the database) is passed back to the caller in object